 Like nearly all of our native California geophytes (bulbs and corms), the Spotted Humboldt Lily’s cultural requirements can make adding it to your garden something that requires a little forethought.
 That’s because most native California bulbs need to be planted where they’ll remain dry after they flower and downshift into summer dormancy.
 This makes them incompatible with many typical garden settings requiring summer irrigation, in which the combination of high soil temperature and moisture can cause the bulbs to rot.
 This same cultural requirement, in addition to dappled shade and fast draining soil, make the Spotted Humboldt’s Lily a perfect match for the understory of Quercus agrifolia (Coast Live Oak), which is its natural habitat.

 Our Spotted Humboldt Lilies descend from seed we originally obtained from a neighbor’s front yard in the San Gabriel Mountains.
 We offer them as the bulbs are reaching maturity, usually in 4″ pots, ready to put in the ground.
+(Note: we will not have any mature bulbs available for sale in 2023-4 planting season.)
 Do wait until the flower stalk is fully dried before cutting to the ground (the bulbous fruits will be mature by September) or leave in its natural state to wither away.
 A completely new stalk will emerge during the rainy season, coming back taller and more floriferous each year.